 Mind you, this is rare.
 But their presence at all is unacceptable for such a game.
-There is a very well-made errata thread on Board Game Geek that details the errors in as close to spoiler-free fashion as possible.
+There are some well-made threads by well-meaning folks over at Board Game Geek that detail the errors in as close to spoiler-free fashion as possible.
 Here’s one good thread (which doubles as a review), and here’s another.
 They’re worth checking out before you play.
 However, compounding this is the fact that there are multiple editions with different case order, so make sure you’re comparing apples to apples when, for example, an errata thread references “Case #3.”
 Text errors in most games are amild inconvenience.
 Here, they can be game-killing.
 It’s really the only major thing separating this from a different stratosphere of quality.

 I have one more nit to pick here, and while it’s not strictly an error, it’s something that bugs me.
 There is at least one case where you basically need to reference a previous case’s newspaper to solve it properly.
 It’s one thing if you’re playing these back to back with the same group.
 But I was playing the case years after the previous one, with a new person.
 The rules briefly mention you may have to read past newspapers, but how many groups are reading all 10 once they’re on case #10?

 There are a handful of out of print expansions.
 One that has had a recent printing and is comparatively easier to get is the Jack the Ripper and West End Adventures cases.
 These match the idiom of the original quite well, with the caveat that the Jack the Ripper cases are considerably more geared toward adults.
 If you’re playing with children, you may wish to skip these four and go to the remaining six.

 Even more recently, a “Baker Street Irregulars” expansion was released.
 I haven’t been able to dive into these cases.